SamSherrill/basketball-coach/README.md

 ### Redux

 Not sure that I'm going to try this out on this app.
 But maybe I will.
 I know basically nothing about Redux, so we'll see.
 I'm working on getting code down now, and if I have to rewrite it later to implement Redux or something else, then that is simply more practice for me.

+### Bootstrap

+Bootstrap isn't new to me.
+I have a decent amount of experience with the library.
+However, I only used React Bootstrap in my final boot camp project, and I was more back end focused on that one.
+I'll probably try to implement it, but I'll certainly use original Bootstrap.

+## Stylesheets

+Found [this video](https://www.youtube.com/watch?v=j5P9FHiBVNo) while researching the better ways to use CSS in React.
+Gotta consider this.

 ### Modals